Article

 How often does the federal minimum wage rise?

 The federal minimum wage has remained at $7.25 per hour since July 24, 2009.
 However, recent years have seen significant movements advocating for higher wages, such as the Fight for $15 campaign.
-This was a political movement advocating for the national minimum wage to be raised to $15, in parity with other countries of equivalent economic status.
+This was a political movement advocating raising the national minimum wage to $15, in parity with other countries of comparable economic status.

 The campaign has succeeded in numerous states, with local legislation being passed to raise the state minimum wage to at least $15 in: